-With more than 100 stalls filled with the best of British produce, Borough Market in the heart of London is a must visit for any market lover.
+With more than 100 stalls filled with the best of British produce, Borough Market in the heart of the city is a must visit for a London food market lover.

 You’ll find it between Southwark Street and Borough High Street, south of Southwark Cathedral, not far from the southern end of London Bridge.